kintolayli/python_scripts/README.md

 # Install
 0. Download repository `git clone <repository_url>`
 1. Create a new virtual environment in the local repository folder `python -m venv venv`
-2. Activate virtual environment `venv\Scripts\activate` and install requirements `pip install requirements.txt`
+2. Activate virtual environment `venv\Scripts\activate` and install requirements `pip install -r requirements.txt`
 3. Run the script by double-clicking on `translate_filename_to_english.bat` or run cmd.exe in your repository folder, activate the virtual environment and run the python script `python translate_filename_to_english.py`.

 # How to use?